I qualified for EI. What must I do to continue getting my benefits?

 - not telling the Service Canada staff about all of your earnings

 - lying about being available for work

 Penalties for knowingly giving false or misleading information can be very serious.
 You will have to pay back all the EI money you should not have received.
 You might have to pay up to 3 times your weekly benefit for every false statement that you made.
 And criminal charges can be laid against you.

-Service Canada staff can also give you a “notice of violation”.
+Service Canada staff can also give you a “notice of ”.
 Violations stay on your EI record for almost 5 years.
-When a violation is on your record, you have to work hundreds of extra insurable hours to qualify for a new claim.
+When a violation is on your record, you have to work hundreds of extra to qualify for a new claim.